etianen/django-herokuapp/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Heroku provides a free `piggyback SSL <https://blog.heroku.com/archives/2012/5/3/announcing_better_ssl_for_your_app>`_ service for all of it's apps, as well as a `SSL endpoint addon <https://devcenter.heroku.com/articles/ssl-endpoint>`_ for custom domains.
+Heroku provides a free `piggyback SSL <https://blog.heroku.com/archives/2012/5/3/announcing_better_ssl_for_your_app>`_ service for all of its apps, as well as a `SSL endpoint addon <https://devcenter.heroku.com/articles/ssl-endpoint>`_ for custom domains.
 It order to detect when a request is made via SSL in Django (for use in `request.is_secure()`), you should add the following setting to your app: